-The course has a web site on Canvas from which you can download all printed materials that are handed out in class.
+The course has a web site on Canvas from which you can download all class materials.
 The Canvas site will also have Excel files with sample solutions to homework problems, solutions to the textbook's end-of-chapter problems, software, and other materials of interest.